CipherCosmos/DSBAIMMS/README.md

 - Each microservice can be scaled independently
 - Database connection pooling configured
 - Redis clustering for high availability
-- Kafka partitioning for high throughput
+- Redis caching for high performance

 ## 📚 API Documentation